Eastcotts: History

 In 1831 Eastcotts was described as a chapelry in the parish of Cardington, in the hundred of Wixamtree, 3 1/2 miles south-east of Bedford.
 It became a separate civil parish in 1866.
+The township and civil parish initially comprised the hamlets of Cotton End, Fenlake and Harrowden.

 In 1915 Short Brothers bought land in the parish to build airships for the Admiralty and constructed a 700-foot-long (210 m) airship hangar to build the two R31 class airships.
 They also built a housing estate for workers which they named Shortstown.
 The site was nationalized in 1919 and became known as the Royal Airship Works.